dbolotov/human_activity_recognition_with_vw/README.md

 ###Description

-* This is a descriptive study on recognizing human activities from body and accelerometer data, using the Vowpal Wabbit machine learning system.
+* This is a descriptive study on classifying human activities using body and accelerometer data.
+* The project uses Vowpal Wabbit, python, and some linux command line utilities.
-* Code and some detail for data processing, model building, and performance evaluation is included.
+* Code and some detail for data processing, learning, and performance evaluation is included.

 ###Data

-The dataset consists of 165633 observations.
-Each observation contains one of 5 types of activities, performed by 4 human subjects: sitting down, standing up, standing, walking, and sitting.
+The dataset is taken from [Wearable Computing: Accelerometers' Data Classification of Body Postures and Movements](http://archive.ics.uci.edu/ml/datasets/Wearable+Computing%3A+Classification+of+Body+Postures+and+Movements+%28PUC-Rio%29).
+It consists of 165633 observations.
+Each observation contains one of 5 types of activities, performed by human subjects: sitting down, standing up, standing, walking, and sitting.
 Information about the user and readings from 4 accelerometers are used as features in the learning algorithm.

-A detailed description and is available in links section.
+See links for detailed description.

 ###Approach

-This study uses Vowpal Wabbit to learn and predict activities.
-Modules from the scikit-learn library are used to evaluate performance.

-The steps taken here are:
+This is a multi-class classification problem.
+The approach consists of these steps:

-1. Look at the data.
+1. 'Look' at the data.
 Check the types of values, ranges, etc., and if there are any quality issues.

 2. Convert the original data file to vw format and randomly order observations.